Is your house leaking energy and money? Get rebates to upgrade now!

 The Climate Action Plan represents the City’s commitment to increasing sustainability, and accomplishes yet another goal in addressing climate change.
 The City has now completed 3 of the 5 step process established by ICLEI, an organization that is leading the way for local governments to take action on climate issues.
 The five step process is:

 Step 1.
-Inventory Baseline Emissions - ICLEI assisted the City of Newark in collecting 2005 data to create an inventory of baseline emissions from the government (City operations) and community (residential and business) sectors.
+Inventory Baseline Emissions - ICLEI assisted the City of Newark in collecting 2005 data to create an inventory of baseline emissions from the government (City operations) (PDF) and community (residential and business) (PDF) sectors.

 Step 2.
 Set a Reduction Goal(s) - The City of Newark aligned its goals with the State of California, and included them in the Climate Action Plan (see link below).

 Step 3.
-Create an Action Plan - The Climate Action Plan initial Framework was adopted by the Newark City Council on January 28, 2010.
+Create an Action Plan - The Climate Action Plan (PDF) initial Framework was adopted by the Newark City Council on January 28, 2010.
 This plan includes reports on emission reduction projects such as the Recreation Centers Lighting Fixture Replacement, as well as research on potential future projects such as increasing our alternative fueled vehicle fleet and station.
 An additional report on energy efficiency options for the Silliman Activity and Family Aquatic Center is also attached.

 Step 4.
 Implement the Action Plan - The City of Newark will seek grants and other opportunities to pursue action plan activities.
 Community outreach will be included, when City resources are able to coordinate these efforts.